tanvir-git/odoo-documentation/content/applications/services/helpdesk/overview/reports.rst

 Cases
 =====

-Some examples of the reports Odoo Helpdesk can generate include:
+Some examples of the reports CoquiAPPs Helpdesk can generate include:

 - The number of tickets *grouped by* team and ticket type.